Wednesday, June 19, 2024

 • Ascension and Dissension: The story revolved around a moral dilemma that is the foundation for change (positive or negative) for the character.

-Helpful or not?
-This is my favorite of the group, because each archetype captures the essence of a story idea and offers a clear path on how to develop, but not limit, that idea.
+How it can help: This is my favorite of the group, because each archetype captures the essence of a story idea and offers a clear path on how to develop, but not limit, that idea.
 For example, a Quest archetype is the search for a person, place, or thing, which works just as well for the classic fantasy hero quest, a historical exploration, or a literary emotional journey to find oneself.
-The simple yet specific nature of each type sparks a multitude of ideas without limiting those idea to any particular genre.
+The simple yet specific nature of each type sparks a multitude of ideas without limiting those ideas to any particular genre.

-(Here’s more on I Have An Idea for a Novel!
+(Here’s more with I Have An Idea for a Novel!
 Now What?)

 Sometimes, all we need is a little direction for our brainstorming to figure out our stories and plot.
 Running through a list of classic story types is an easy way to direct our creativity and spark ideas.